-Countries like India and Ukraine is where the software development industry is booming.
+Countries like India and Ukraine are where the software development industry is booming.
 This means that offshore developers don’t stay free agents for long.
 An efficient hiring process is therefore essential.
 You don’t want to lose out on a good candidate because of unforeseen delays!
 If you think that you’ve found a diamond in the rough, don’t hesitate to invite them to interview.

-You can also give candidates get feedback on their tests and interviews.
+You can also give candidates feedback on their tests and interviews.
 We recommended providing this as soon as possible, preferably within two or three days.
 Though it may seem unnecessary, providing your candidate with a detailed review of their performance even if they aren’t selected can not only soften the blow for them but the efforts that you take to review the candidate will also significantly contribute to building a positive brand for your company.

 6. Give candidates a reason to work for you

 In an ideal world, candidates would walk out of interviews ready to sign up for the job.
 Unfortunately, the reality is usually quite different.
 Competition for skilled offshore developers in countries like India and Ukraine is at an all-time high, which means finding top tech talent is not easy.

 The interview process should be a two-way street.
 This is where the candidates can learn about your business culture.
 Remember that while you assess the candidate, they’re also evaluating you and your company.
 They’re trying to figure out if working for you is their best choice.
 Candidates are not just analysing their working conditions in your company.
 They’re also looking for the chance to work with cutting-edge technology for the most innovative leaders in their industry.

 So before you hire offshore developers, ask yourself: why is your company unique?
 How is your company’s mission unlike any other?
 How can you pitch your company so that the very best developers want to work for you?